Sreedev/android-projects/firebaseIntegrations/README.md

 ## Object detection - On cloud
 > Make a blaze accout to check this functionality

+## Landmark recoginition - On cloud
+> Need a cloud account and can retrieve the place name and its confidence.

 ## Translation - On device{Dev in progress}